masatokan/IE7374_Group6/Milestone 2 Objectives and Literature.md

 After training LoRA modules for several artists, we merge them using custom weights to blend their styles in new ways.
 This lets users generate hybrid-style images like “60% Picasso, 40% Van Gogh.”

+## Model Implementation

+1. Base Model

+- We use Stable Diffusion v1.5, a latent diffusion model (LDM) that generates images in a compressed latent space for efficiency.
+- Text Encoder: CLIP-based encoder converts prompts into an embedding vector.
+- U-Net Denoiser: Iteratively refines a noisy latent into a coherent image.
+- VAE Decoder: Converts the latent representation into a full-resolution image.

+2. Prompt Conditioning

+- Prompts are embedded by CLIP into a joint vision-language space.
+- Stable Diffusion uses cross-attention to fuse these embeddings with the latent image representation during denoising.
+- For reproducibility:
+- Fixed random seed
+- Defined guidance scale to control style adherence vs. creative freedom.

+3. Artist-Specific Fine-Tuning with LoRA

+- LoRA adds small trainable matrices to attention layers, enabling parameter-efficient fine-tuning.
+- Only a small % of parameters are updated (~0.1–1%), preserving the base model.
+- Training Pipeline:
+- Curate dataset of artist’s works.
+- Preprocess (resize, normalize, augment).
+- Train LoRA module for epochs using Stable Diffusion’s attention layers.
+- Save LoRA weights separately from base model.

+4. Style Fusion via LoRA Merging

+- Each artist’s LoRA weights are stored independently.
+- To blend styles:
+- Load multiple LoRAs into the base model.
+- Apply weighted interpolation between their matrices.
+- This allows for continuous control over hybrid style generation.

+5. Evaluation & Analysis

+- Qualitative: Side-by-side comparisons of generated images per prompt.
+- Quantitative:
+- CLIP similarity between prompt and generated image.
+- Style similarity scores using pre-trained style classifiers.
+- User Feedback: Artists and designers rate perceived style fidelity and creativity.

 ## Literature Review

 We based our work on recent research and tools at the intersection of natural language processing and generative image modeling: